 Writing: We teach how to compose pieces of writing using well-chosen vocabulary, an appropriate style, accurate grammar and correct punctuation.
 These skills are used frequently in writing tasks that are part of broader topics, so purpose and interest is built in.
 We teach spelling and handwriting progressively throughout the school.

 Phonics: Phonics is about linking sounds and letters.
 It’s about being able to break a written word into sounds to help read it (‘segmenting’), and putting together the letters that represent sounds to spell it (‘blending’).
-In the Reception year and throughout Key Stage 1 children have a structured daily phonics lesson.
+In the Reception year and throughout Key Stage 1 children have a structured daily phonics lesson based on 'Letters and Sounds'.
 In Key Stage 2 these skills are reinforced and developed as necessary.
-We combine two main resources for phonics teaching: ‘Phonics’ Play' and ‘Letters and Sounds’.

 We teach maths as a subject in its own right and as a tool to apply elsewhere.
 Children are taught the skills they will need in the future, and experience the satisfaction of solving problems at their own level now.